Marfjeh/coinhive-block/README.md

 Those lists gets updated on every commit, so you dont need to change them anymore after release.

 ## My domain is in this list.
 What now?
-If you beleaive this is a false-positive which can happen, please make an `issue` about this. and we will resolve this ASAP.
+If you believe this is a false-positive which can happen, please make an `issue` about this. and we will resolve this ASAP.

 Make also sure that your webhost isnt compromised.